core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 * A CoAP client can discover the CoAP servers that are members of any application group configured in the 6LoWPAN network of the client, the CoAP group associated with each application group, and optionally the resources that those servers host as members of the application group.

    This is achieved by sending the GET request above with a query specifying a wildcarded group type in the URI query parameter for "rt".
 For example, the request can use a Group URI with path and query components "/.well-known/core?rt=g.\*", so that the query matches any application group type.
-   The request is sent to the "All CoAP Nodes" IP multicast address (see {{Section 12.8 of RFC7252}}), with a particular chosen scope if IPv6 is used.
+   The request is sent to an "All CoAP Nodes" IP multicast address (see {{Section 12.8 of RFC7252}}), with a particular chosen scope if IPv6 is used.

    Through the corresponding responses, the query result is a list of group resources hosted by any server in the 6LoWPAN network.
 Each group resource denotes one application group membership of a server.
 For each application group, the associated CoAP group is obtained as the URI authority component of the corresponding returned link.